2023 Most Popular Biotechnology Associate Degree Schools

 Top 10 Most Popular Biotechnology Associate Degree Schools

 Our analysis found Ivy Tech Community College to be the most popular school for biotechnology students who want to pursue a associate degree in the United States.
-Located in the city of Indianapolis, Ivy Tech Community College is a public college with a very large student population.
+Located in the large city of Indianapolis, Ivy Tech Community College is a public school with a fairly large student population.

 About 52% of the students majoring in biotech at the school are women while 48% are male.